Is the Force with Tkaczyk?

 Considering this comparison to Albany County, the focus of where Ulster County’s absentee ballots are coming from and the possibility of about 600 to 700 valid affidavit ballots, it seems like a route to overcoming a deficit is still possible.

-How possible?
-Well Tkaczyk probably needs the help of Ewoks, the Force and a one-armed Darth Vader who has left the Dark Side.
+How possible (you ask in a Yoda voice)?
+Well, Tkaczyk probably needs the help of Ewoks, the Force and a one-armed Darth Vader who has left the Dark Side.
 All of that put together will be needed to overcome the lead that Amedore will probably amass with Greene, Montgomery and Schenectady Counties, which could range from about 500 to 850 votes.

 The only thing I know for sure is that Tkaczyk can’t try to win.
 She will either win or win not.